-Small Business COVID-19 Relief Grant Program - For taxable years beginning on or after January 1, 2020, and before January 1, 2030, California allows an exclusion from gross income for grant allocations received by a taxpayer pursuant to the COVID-19 Relief Grant under Executive Order No. E 20/21-182 and the California Small Business COVID-19 Relief Grant Program established by Section 12100.83 of the Government Code.
-For more information, see Specific Line Instructions.
+Small Business and Nonprofit COVID-19 Supplemental Paid Sick Leave Relief Grant -For taxable years beginning on or after January 1, 2021, and before January 1, 2030, California law allows an exclusion from gross income for grant allocations received by a taxpayer pursuant to the California Small Business and Nonprofit COVID-19 Supplemental Paid Sick Leave Relief Grant Program that is established by Section 12100.975 of the Government Code.
+For more information, see Specific Line Instructions and R&TC Section 24312.